dailystory/docs/articles/personalization/index.md

 > DailyStory's Personalization Engine uses opening and closing braces `{{` and `}}` to signify markup the Personalization Engine needs to process.

 ## Personalization fields
-Below is a list of DailyStory's built in fields available for personalization:
+Below is a list of DailyStory's built-in fields available for personalization:

+### Contact field properties
+The following personalization properties are unique to each individual contact.

 * `{{user.fullname}}`
 * `{{user.firstnam}}`